CASE STUDY

 Competitive Analysis

-Then, to gauge where we stood in the market, I analyzed leading marina managements softwares and found that:
+Then, to gauge where we stood in the market, I compared our Beta to leading marina managements softwares in the market:

 Product Assessment & Strategy